For seniors, crafting may be intricate. They tend to have age-related issues like arthritis and limited dexterity.

 Growing old may limit people from performing certain activities.

-Nevertheless, some activities are enjoyable to do that can still be fun and relaxing for seniors, despite the physical limitations that come with age.
+Nevertheless, some activities are enjoyable to do and can still be fun and relaxing for seniors despite the physical limitations that come with age.

-Crafting is one way of encouraging them to socialize and relax and has tons of health benefits.
+Crafting is one way of encouraging them to socialize and relax, and it has tons of health benefits.

 Resources